New cut-off dates for preschool

 Your questions answered:

-We also provide families with assistance to access support services in the areas of speech, language, behaviour, social skills or overall development where needed.
-If you are concerned about any aspect of your child’s development or learning, please speak to your child’s Teacher.
+If you're concerned about any aspect of your child’s development or learning, please speak to your child’s teacher.